nickinack/snakes-and-spikes/README.md

 ## Installation

 Download the python script.
-Run the following bash script:
+Run the following commands on your terminal:

 ```bash
 pip3 install pygame